TiffanyVlaar/TiffanyVlaar.github.io/MachineLearningReadingGroup.md

 permalink: /MLReadinggroup/
 ---

-In the fall I will be organizing a Machine Learning Reading Group.
-Please stay tuned for the location and times!
+This fall I am organizing a Machine Learning Reading Group.
+Below find a preliminary schedule.
+Please stay tuned for the abstract and titles of the talks.

+16 October - Tim Hurst

+4 December - Charlie Matthews

+18 December - Anton Martinsson

+15 January - Zofia Trstanova